IserveU/IserveU/readme.md

 More [here](http://laravel.com/docs/5.0/errors#http-exceptions) and [here](http://laravel-recipes.com/recipes/202/throwing-httpexceptions)

-##Beginner's Guide to Installing/Setting up Laravel on Homestead on a Mac
+##Beginner's Guide to Installing/Setting up IserveU

 Install Laravel [Homestead](http://laravel.com/docs/5.0/homestead) or if you have a linux machine go through the [install requirements](http://laravel.com/docs/5.1) for laravel.